raji1617/Edu-Track/README.md

 📊 Dashboard

    Displays an overview of the Education Management System, including statistics for courses, students, and processed results.

 📚 Course Management

    Allows administrators to add, edit, delete, and manage course information.

 👨‍🎓 Student Management

    Enables registration and management of student records with course assignments.

 📝 Result Management

    Stores examination scores, grades, and remarks for each student.

 🔍 View Results

     Allows searching student results using Student ID or Name.

 🚪 Logout & Exit

    Provides confirmation before logging out or exiting the application.

 ---
-You can use the following headings with professional emojis in your README or project documentation:

-🎓 EduManage – Education Management System

 📖  **Introduction**